 The CRIC Research Network (CRIC–RN) began the design of the study in 2001.
 During this first phase that ended in mid-2008, the CRIC-RN successfully recruited and characterized a cohort of nearly 4,000 individuals with chronic kidney disease.
 The second phase of the CRIC study, which began in 2008 and was completed in 2013, allowed for extended follow-up of study participants.
 The third phase of the study, which began in 2013 and ended recruitment in 2015, enrolled over 1500 Americans with less severe CKD, and extended follow-up of Phase 1 and 2 participants for an additional 5 years.
 In the fourth phase which began in 2018, the CRIC Study continued its examination of the effect of a broad range of risk factors (from molecular biomarkers of disease pathways to clinical, demographic, and behavioral characteristics) on the progression of CKD and other health consequences.
 Additionally, the CRIC Study developed and implemented three subprotocols with novel approaches to deep phenotyping in CKD made possible by the use of cutting-edge remote data capture technologies.

-The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) at the National Institutes of Health (NIH) has extended funding for the CRIC Study beginning in 2023!
+The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) at the National Institutes of Health (NIH) has extended funding for the CRIC Study for a fifth phase which began in 2023!
 This will be the final phase of the CRIC study.
 The clinical centers will remain active until 2026 and the Scientific and Data Coordinating Center will remain active until 2028.

 During this fifth and final active phase of the CRIC Study, the major focus will be to…